andrewkhmaladze/INST-326-fin-proj-boggle/README.md

    python patchedWork5.py

 ## **How to Use the Program Correctly**
+- Once the program is ran it will start with an introductory message "Welcome to Boggle!"
+- The 2 players then type in their names.
-- Once the program is ran the player types in the seconds they want each turn to last
+- Then one players types in the number of seconds they want each turn to last.
-- Then both players must type "READY" to start the official game.
+- Then both players must type "READY" (all uppercase) to start the official game.
-- The grid is generated and Player1 guesses words one at a time.
+- The grid is generated and Player 1 guesses words one at a time.
 The guesses must be:
      - Formed from adjacent cells in the grid
      - Valid words, otherwise it doesn't count towards the final score.
+             - Words at least 3 letters long
+             - Words existing in the loaded word directionary
-- Once the first turn timer runs out, Player2 repeats the last step
+- Once the first player's timer runs out, Player 2 plays repeating the previous step
-- Once that timer runs the game is officially done:
+- Once that second player's timer runs out, the game is officially done
+- The game's outcome will appear on the console in this order
-     - All Valid words available in the grid is displayed.
+     - All Valid words available in the grid are displayed.
+     - Both players' guessed words and a set of their shared words (since they don't get points for guessing the same words)
      - Both players total score is displayed.
      - A winner is determined from both scores!